jschwartzentruber/bugconf/README.md

 Installation
 ============
-- install grizzly and its dependencies
+- install ffpuppet, lithium, and dependencies
-- install bugconf.py to your path (~/bin or /usr/local/bin)
+- install bugconf.py & download.py to your path (~/bin or /usr/local/bin)
-- create symlinks in your path (for i in bcrepro bcreduce bclistbuilds; do ln -s bugconf.py $i; done)
+- create symlinks in your path (for i in bcrepro bcreduce bclistbuilds; do ln -s bugconf.py $i; done; for i in dlcrash initbug; do ln -s download.py $i; done)
 - install shell autocompletion if desired

 Setup